Do you need some help getting from Medellin to Cali, Colombia?

 What are Brujitas?
 The Brujitas is the name given for the specially adapted motorcycle-powered wooden vehicles that run over the railroad by locals.

-Taking a ride on the Brujitas is the main access the San Cipriano Natural Reserve from Corboda.
+Taking a ride on the Brujitas is the main access to the San Cipriano Natural Reserve from Corboda.
 The ride lasts around 30 minutes.

 Once you get to San Cipriano, you’ll be met by the most crystalline waters that you’ve ever seen, so make sure your shorts are waterproof.